Skip to main content

 Activity Room

-Beat the summer heat and join us in the activity room for an afternoon of music, video games, and board games!
-Learn teamwork, communication, and make friends while staying cool!
-Coloring activities also available.
+Join us in the activity room for an afternoon of music, video games, and board games!
+Learn teamwork, communication, and make friends while having fun!
+Coloring activities will also be available.
 For kids ages 5 - 12.

 Activity Room